lntricate1/SubTick/README.md

 ## Carpet rules

 This mod uses carpet rules for its configuration options.
-For how to use the text formatting, search for "format(components, ...)" in [Auxiliary.md](https://github.com/gnembon/fabric-carpet/blob/master/docs/scarpet/api/Auxiliary.md).
+For how to use the text formatting, search for "`format(components, ...)`" in [Auxiliary.md](https://github.com/gnembon/fabric-carpet/blob/master/docs/scarpet/api/Auxiliary.md).
 For calculating the color code for `subtickHighlightColor`, you can run for example `/script run 0x00FF00` and it'll output the integer value.

 - `subtickDefaultPhase=blockTick`: The default tick phase to freeze at and step to, if it's not specified in the command.
 - `subtickDefaultRange=32`: The default range within which to queueStep.